Speaker

 Description

 Concepts for reducing on-axis heat load become essential as photon flux increases in next-generation synchrotrons, especially in the soft X-ray regime.
-Therefore, APPLE “knot” undulators are promising insertion devices, as they divert most energy off-axis without compromising the polarization purity.
-The first two APPLE X knot undulators, 2 m long and with a period length of 36 mm, were designed and built at Paul Scherrer Institute (PSI) and installed into the newly upgraded Swiss Light Source (SLS2.0) electron storage ring.
+Therefore, APPLE “knot” undulators are promising insertion devices, as they divert most of the energy off-axis without compromising polarization purity.
+The first two APPLE X knot undulators, 2 m long and with a period of 36 mm, were designed and built at Paul Scherrer Institute (PSI) and installed into the newly upgraded Swiss Light Source (SLS2.0) electron storage ring.

 | In which format do you inted to submit your paper? | LaTeX |